tuguzD/obsidian-plug-in-pack/README.md

 ### 📂 Extend [File explorer](https://help.obsidian.md/Plugins/File+explorer) capabilities
 Change appearance and overall make view more compact:
-- [File Explorer++](https://github.com/kelszo/obsidian-file-explorer-plus) – hide and/or pin both files and folders (even "in bulk") for easier access from core view
+- [File Explorer++](https://github.com/kelszo/obsidian-file-explorer-plus) – hide and/or pin both files and folders (even “in bulk” for easier access from core view
-- [Folder Focus Mode](https://github.com/grochowski/obsidian-folder-focus-mode) – "focus" on a folder (with its contents) by hiding all other notes, directly in core view
+- [Folder Focus Mode](https://github.com/grochowski/obsidian-folder-focus-mode) – “focus” on a folder (with its contents) by hiding all other notes, directly in core view
-- [Folder notes](https://github.com/LostPaul/obsidian-folder-notes) – attach notes to any folder ("in bulk" via templates), open them from folder items in core view
+- [Folder notes](https://github.com/LostPaul/obsidian-folder-notes) – attach notes to any folder (“in bulk” via templates), open them from folder items in core view
 - [Color Folders and Files](https://github.com/Mithadon/obsidian-color-folders-files) – set text/background colors, change text style for files/folders and store it in presets

 ### 🖼️ Integrate new tools for [Canvas](https://help.obsidian.md/Plugins/Canvas)